WeberSynBioLab/optoConfig-96/README.md

 - *Intensity:*

     Intensity of the Step, in arbitrary units from 0 (off) to 4095 (maximum intensity).
 For pulsed Steps, this is the intensity during the ON phases.
 During the OFF phases, the intensity is 0.
 If desired, you may set conversion factors for each LED under _Configuration > Configure Plate..._, in order to display a conversion to physical units.
-    **The converted values are only for illustration purposes and do not affect the output!**
+    **The converted values are only for illustration purposes and do not affect the generated Arduino code of optoConfig-96!**

 - *Pulsed:*